Northern Light TRAVelite: Overview

 Its luminous intensity measured at 908 CD.
 Even if a lamp's light has good coverage, if the luminous intensity is weak, the light is more of a glow.
 You also have to sit centered in the light to get the full benefits of the brightness when a lamp has low luminous intensity.
 Thanks to the TRAVelite’s good luminous intensity and coverage area, you can move comfortably within the light's field without losing much brightness.
-While this lamp's coverage wasn't as good as the Day-Light Sky’s and the Sunbox Sunlight Jr’s, it was still very good.
-That said, I don't think it is $200 good.
+While this lamp's coverage isn't as good as the Day-Light Sky’s or the Sunbox Sunlight Jr’s, it was still very good.
+That said, we don't think it is $200 good.

-Northern Light doesn't provide specifications for the TRAVelite’s color temperature, but when I lined it up with other lights, the color temperature was very easy to compare.
+Northern Light doesn't provide specifications for the TRAVelite’s color temperature, but when we lined it up with other lights, the color temperature was very easy to compare.
 This lamp has a color performance similar to the Day-Light Sky, which has a color temperature of 4,000 Kelvin.
 This makes sense because their fluorescent bulbs are of similar wattage and size.

 The lamp’s heat output is average.
 The surface of the lamp measured at 122 degrees Fahrenheit after running for 30 minutes.
 This is a fairly average temperature for light therapy lamps.
 However, it raised the surface temperature of a wall by 1.85 degrees when placed 16 inches away, which is among the hotter readings.